blaenk/blaenk.github.io/provider/posts/the-switch-to-hakyll.markdown

 ### Pygments {#pygments}

+Update
+  ~ This has been through two redesigns since this was written.
+The first involved an fs-backed caching system, but this was still too slow, since the bottleneck seemed to be caused by continuously spawning a new pygmentize process.
+Most recently I've created a pygments server that the site opens alongside it at launch, and this Pandoc AST transformer communicates with it with it through its stdout/stdin handles.
+It works perfectly and the site compiles very fast now.
+It also fully supports UTF-8:

+    ```
+    ¥ · £ · € · $ · ¢ · ₡ · ₢ · ₣ · ₤ · ₥ · ₦ · ₧ · ₨ · ₩ · ₪ · ₫ · ₭ · ₮ · ₯ · ₹
+    ```

 One of the first things I wanted to implement right away was syntax highlighting with [Pygments](http://pygments.org/).
 There are a variety of options for syntax highlighting.
 In fact, Pandoc comes with support for [kate](http://johnmacfarlane.net/highlighting-kate/): a Haskell package for syntax highlighting written by the author of Pandoc.
 However, I don't find it to be on par with Pygments.
 In the past, I simply posted code to [gist](https://gist.github.com/) and then embedded it into posts.
 This caused unnecessary overhead and more importantly, would break my site when github made changes to the service.

 Eventually I realized that github just uses Pygments underneath, so I implemented a Pandoc AST transformer that finds every [`CodeBlock`](http://hackage.haskell.org/packages/archive/pandoc-types/latest/doc/html/Text-Pandoc-Definition.html#t:Block), extracts the code within it, passes it to Pygments, and replaces that `CodeBlock` with a `RawBlock` containing the raw HTML output by Pygments.
 I also implemented a way to specify an optional caption which is shown under the code block.
 I use [blaze-html](http://jaspervdj.be/blaze/) for the parts where I need to hand-craft HTML.